sebastianfjrd/Project-3_Group-9/README.md

 Data Augmentation: Techniques such as random rotation, translation, zoom, and flipping are applied to increase the diversity of the training set and improve the model’s accuracy.

 **Model Building**
-A custom CNN architecture was built from scratch using TensorFlow/Keras.
+A custom CNN model was built using TensorFlow/Keras.
 The architecture includes multiple convolutional layers followed by max pooling, flattening, and fully connected layers.
+Batch normalization function also was added to help the model converge quicker.
 Regularization techniques like Dropout and L2 regularization were applied to prevent overfitting.

 **Model Training**
 <u>Optimizeu<u>: Adam optimizer